mrocklin/thesis/search-direct.md

 \label{sec:search-direct}

+Pattern matching enables the declarative expression of a large number of transformations.
+To be used effectively these transformations must be coordinated intelligently.
+In this section we complement the previous discussion on pattern matching with a discussion of coordination strategies.

 ### Problem Description

 The projects within this dissertation match and apply one of a set of possible transformations to a term.
 This process is often repeated until no further transformations apply.
 This process is not deterministic; each step may engage multiple valid transformations.
 These in turn may yield multiple different transformation paths and multiple terminal results.
 These steps and options define a graph with a single root node.
 The root is the input expression and the nodes with zero out-degree (leaves) are terminal states on which no further transformation can be performed.